 Hallucination in Product Recommendations

 Cannabis products are highly regulated.
-THC/CBD content, terpene profiles, allergen warnings, strain origin, and cannabinoid ratios all matter legally and commercially.
-When a voice AI misrepresents a product's potency
+Product labels, potency values, allergen warnings, source data, and cannabinoid ratios all matter legally and commercially.
+When a voice AI misrepresents a product's potency or repeats unapproved product-effect language, the retailer has to explain why that answer reached a customer.

 Here's the mechanism: A customer calls and asks "What's good for sleep?"
 The voice agent, trained on general cannabis knowledge but not connected to your specific inventory, recommends a strain.
 The customer buys it.